anthonykulis/cps206/classes/basic/introduction_to_classes.md

 You are expected to know methods from cps176.
 You are also expected to know how to pass arguments and set parameters, so if you need a refresher, visit my [methods](https://github.com/anthonykulis/cps176/tree/master/methods) notes in the cps176 repo.

 Here we will look at what methods to create and why to create them.
-But before I get too involved, I want only introduce accessors and mutators so we can close off that `private` access variable concept.
+But before I get too involved, I only want to introduce accessors and mutators so we can close off that `private` access variable concept.